 I want a super rare, glossy, gold charm running foal!
 Easy-peasy…if you’ve got the cash, you can find the horse!
 Start with Ebay…if you can’t find one there you could try the Model Horse Sales Pages, make a posting on one of dozens of dedicated Facebook pages, or message boards, or chat rooms (do they still have those?), or maybe even Craigslist.
 It might take you a couple hours, or worse, a couple days, but you’ll find that elusive plastic treasure...it’s almost a guarantee.
 But wait…we didn’t have any of those things in 1989.
 The internet as we know it today existed only in the imaginations of people who are now much richer than I’ll ever be.
 Those of you who are children of the 1980s and earlier know what I’m getting at…the internet has changed the face of Breyer horse collecting forever.
 It has influenced values, changed our perceptions of what is truly rare, and produced an entire generation of kids and young adults who have no idea what an LSASE is.

-hope the elusive Appaloosa yearling (I was going to name Sandy) or dapple grey Proud Arabian Stallion would be at the IGA the next time I was there (they never were).
+Part of the exhilaration of getting a new model horse was the catalog that came in the box.
+I’d pore over the catalog circling each horse I wanted and hoping against hope than the elusive Appaloosa yearling (I was going to name Sandy) or dapple grey Proud Arabian Stallion would be at the IGA the next time I was there (they never were).

 The catalogs introduced me to models I’d never seen before.
 Occasionally, I’d find a discontinued model still on the store shelf.
 With trembling fingers I’d grab the rarity and hold it close, protecting it from the imaginary prying, covetous eyes of fellow shoppers.
 In my young mind finding new in box models with catalogs as far back as 1984 was like finding a rare antique in a flea market.
 The “old” catalogs were a highly prized part of my collection.